 Once you’ve chosen, you can purchase your policy and you’ll be covered for your trip.

 Keep your documents to hand: keeping your policy documents, including your policy reference number, can be hugely helpful when you contact your insurer to make a claim.
-It will help them find your details easier, and it can help keep you fully informed about what you’ll be covered for.

 Contact the authorities: if you’re claiming as a result of a crime, you have to let the local police know and get an official police report.
 Some insurers may not pay out for a claim if you don’t alert the authorities within a certain time period, usually within 24 hours of the event.